Packing Tape Image Transfers

 Here is a quick and easy DIY project for creating clear stickers or labels, using your own images and some packing tape.
 The process is simple and you can decorate a wide variety of objects with your own custom stickers.
 Label storage jars for your kitchen, add designs to plain vases, votive candle holders or mugs, even customize a night light cover like the example below.
 The possibilities are as vast as your imagination, and offer some great gift ideas for the holidays or special events like weddings, anniversaries and more.

-Here’s some FREE sticker packs to get you started!
+Here are some FREE sticker packs to get you started!

 How to Transfer an Image onto Packing Tape in 6 Easy Steps

 There are 6 basic steps to this project.
 Watch the video to see how it’s done and follow along with the detailed instructions below.